St John's Anglican Church, New Town

 The building was designed by the Tasmanian government civil engineer and architect, Dublin-born John Lee Archer, who had been appointed in 1826 and arrived in Hobart Town in August 1827.

 The church was built by labourers and tradespeople from amongst the convicts on the island.

-Since it is more than 180 years old the church contains many features that reflect the life and times of Hobart as it developed in the 19th and 20th centuries.
+Since it is more than 180 years old, the church contains many features that reflect the life and times of Hobart as it developed in the 19th and 20th centuries.

 History

 In 1830, there were plans for the construction in New Town of an orphanage and chapel (also known as the Orphan School or the Asylum).
 The "orphans" were children of convicts or Aboriginals and also young offenders.

 The Tasmanian governor George Arthur upgraded the plan for a chapel to a parish church for the surrounding area, to be funded by donations.

 As O'Neill recounts, the pleasing exterior belied the grim conditions within: "From the beginning, the Orphan School seems to have been a bleak place".

 The Orphan School, designed by John Lee Archer, was situated in St John's Avenue, New Town.
 The parish church of St John's stood between the buildings for boys and for girls.
 In God's Own Country, Boyce describes this as a 'parish partnership' between the Church and government with the church designed specifically for the needs of the Asylum, convicts and free settlers.
 The children sat in one gallery and the convicts in the other with the settlers in the main body.
 Barriers and separate entrances prevented the children from seeing the convicts.
 Church of England clergy dominated the committee that managed the Asylum.

-It was convicts who built the church, after making the raw materials such as hand-made bricks for the walls, hand-hewn stone for the tower, and timber beams cut from trees on nearby Mount Wellington.
+Convicts built the church, using raw materials such as hand-made bricks for the walls, hand-hewn stone for the tower, and timber beams cut from trees on nearby Mount Wellington.
 The work was sufficiently complete for the first service to be conducted 20 December 1835.

 Features

-The exterior and interior features of the building are of architectural and historical interest.
+The exterior and interior features of the building are of architectural and historical significance, and the church and surrounding precinct is listed on the Tasmanian Heritage Register.